jonashackt/soap-spring-boot-cxf/README.md

 * Example of Controller and Mappers, that map to and from an internal Domain-Model - for loose coupling between generated JAXB-Classes and Backends
 * Functional plausibility check of request-data with [decision tables]
 * Facade-Mode, that only returns Dummy-Responses, if configured
+* Logging-Framework for centralization of logging and message-creation, including chance to define individial logging-Ids

 ### Todo's